davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.37 (2013.03.11) =
+* Fixed bug in tag handling
+* Fixed bug in category detection
+* Worked around a bug in WordPress that was mangling filenames that are not in ASCII, i.e. Arabic, Hebrew, Cyrillic, etc.

 = 1.4.36 (2013.03.07) =
 * Removed some debugging code from filters and hooks
 * Fixed bug where the date command was being ignored